pmaidens/CMPUT404-project/API.md

          on a successful request, otherwise the response will be an error message

+###Endpoint: /api/author/<authorid>/friendrequests/###
+    Available Methods: GET
+    Gets all the current friend requests from other authors that want to be your friend.
+    The author will have to approve these authors to be friends.

+      GET Response properties:
+            id - the author id
+            friendrequests - the list of friends requests the author has

+###Endpoint: /api/author/<authorid>/following/###
+    Available Methods: GET
+    Gets all the authors that the you are following (that you send a friend request to).
+    You are awaiting a for them to accept your friend request.

+      GET Response properties:
+            id - the author id
+            following - the list authors that you are following(that you sent a friend request to)

+###Endpoint: /api/author/friends/acceptfriend/###
+    Available Methods: POST

+    Accepts a friend request for the currently authenticated author

+    POST Request properties:
+      friend - the author id of the friend you want to befriend. the friend should have already sent a request to the currently authenticated user.

+    POST Response properties:
+       No JSON is returned.
+If the id posted is valid, the friend will be removed from the currently authenticated author's pending friends attribute, and added to their friends attribute.
+A success message is returned alongside an HTTP 200 OK.
+If the ID is invalid, no database changes are made, and an error message is returned alongside an HTTP 400 OK response.

+###Endpoint: /api/author/friends/removefriend/###
+    Available Methods: POST

+    Removes a friend attached to the currently authenticated author

+    POST Request properties:
+      friend - the author id of the friend you want to un-befriend. the friend should already have been accepted by the currently authenticated user.

+    POST Response properties:
+       No JSON is returned.
+If the id posted is valid, the friend will be removed from the currently authenticated author's friends attribute.
+       A success message is returned alongside an HTTP 200 OK.
+If the ID is invalid, no database changes are made, and an error message is returned alongside an HTTP 400 BAD REQUEST response.

+###Endpoint: /api/author/friends/unfollow/###
+    Available Methods: POST

+    Unfollows a given friend, essentially dropping the friend request the currently authenticated author sent.

+    POST Request properties:
+      friend - the author id of the friend you want to unfollow. the currently authenticated user should have already sent a friend request to the friend

+    POST Response properties:
+       No JSON is returned.
+If the id posted is valid, the friend will be removed from the currently authenticated author's following attribute.
+A success message is returned alongside an HTTP 200 OK.
+       If the ID is invalid, no database changes are made, and an error message is returned alongside an HTTP 400 BAD REQUEST response.

 ###Endpoint: /api/addfollower/###
     Available Methods: POST
     When a friend request is made to a remote author, post